Supply Chain in Society

 Establishment of "Baby Stations"

-To allow parents with infants to go out with peace of mind, we have set up "Baby Stations" that can be used casually for "feeding" and "changing diapers".
+To ensure that parents and guardians with infants can go out with peace of mind, we have set up "baby stations" that can be easily used for "nursing" and "changing diapers".

 Since October 2022, in support of the "Regional Creation Support Project," we have been broadcasting PR videos of regional creation projects (tourism, hometown tax payment, immigration, etc.) on the "LiftSPOT" digital signage installed in elevators nationwide, using audio and video to provide information on the attractions that each municipality has to offer.